Apple’s confirmed a new macOS Big Sur 11.3 update and the software is currently in testing ahead of its official release for Macs.

 If you rely on your device to get through a day of school or work, you’ll want to stay put on whatever version of macOS you’re currently running.

-We’ll see macOS Big Sur 11.1 feedback emerge on sites like YouTube, Twitter, and the MacRumors forums.
-Check those if you’re curious about the software’s performance.
+We’ve seen macOS Big Sur 11.3 feedback emerge on sites like YouTube and Twitter.
+Check those sites if you’re curious about the software’s performance.

 If you’ve owned a Mac and/or an iPhone for awhile you already know this, but for those of you who are new Apple’s ecosystem, here’s your PSA.

 Apple almost always rolls software updates out around 10AM Pacific.
 That will likely be the case for the final version of macOS Big Sur 11.3.

 Here’s what that looks like for other time zones in the United States:

 - Eastern – 1 PM

 Keep this in mind if you plan to install new macOS Big Sur 11.3 betas and/or the final version of macOS Big Sur 11.3 right away.

 macOS Big Sur 11.3 Download Size

 We don’t know how big the macOS Big Sur 11.3 download will be, but again, you can expect it to require quite a bit of free space.